 The fossils of transitional creatures were key evidence for Darwin’s evolutionary theory, but none had been found when he published On the Origin of Species.
 Now, there are many examples of such fossils, which clearly show that big evolutionary leaps consist of many smaller steps.

 Which traits distinguish humans from other primates?
 When and where did these traits evolve?
-Analysis of the major fossil finds from Africa, dating back to 4.4 million years ago, provides answers to these questions and reveal the history of our evolutionary origins.
+Analysis of the major fossil finds from Africa, dating back to 4.4 million years ago, provides answers to these questions and reveals the history of our evolutionary origins.

 In the second film of the Great Transitions trilogy, paleontologist Julia Clarke takes us on a journey to uncover the evidence that birds descended from dinosaurs.